 Do you have any tips for what to bring or not to bring to save space or weight?

 Forgo deodorant, maybe even a hairbrush.
 Bring mini everything and try to be creative about things that can have multiple purposes.
 Crocs make good river crossing and camp shoes.
 Although most people I know use extra clothing, I bring a small, compressible pillow; it’s worth it to me.
 I bring an extra absorbent hand towel for drying off after creek bathing.
-I prefer a Steripen to water filter, which saves a lot of weight and space, but that also depends on the water sources you’ll be encountering.
-A few freeze dried or dehydrated dinners save weight.
+I prefer a Steripen to a water filter, which saves a lot of weight and space, but that also depends on the water sources you’ll be encountering.
+A few freeze-dried or dehydrated dinners save weight.